Pagi-Maula/Learning-to-code-in-ruby/README.md

 **Ruby is "A Programmer's Best Friend".**

-Ruby has features that are similar to those of Smalltalk, Perl, and Python.
+Ruby has features that are similar to those of Smalltalk,Perl, and Python.
 Perl, Python, and Smalltalk are scripting languages.
 Smalltalk is a true object-oriented language.
 Ruby, like Smalltalk, is a perfect object-oriented language.
 Using Ruby syntax is much easier than using Smalltalk syntax.

 ## Learning Ruby